-This week marks the 200-year anniversary of the publication of one of my most favorite novels, Pride and Prejudice.
+This week marks the 200-year anniversary of the publication of Pride and Prejudice.
 While most people are familiar with the basic story – either through various BBC/Hollywood incarnations, or the Bridget Jones homage – in truth the language Jane Austen uses to tell her story of proud, judgmental and class-cross lovers plays a close second to plot in reasons why the novel is so beloved.

 For example, when Mr. D’Arcy first proposes to Elizabeth, her fiery rejection is glorious.

 ‘From the very beginning- from the first moment, I may almost say–of my acquaintance with you, your manners, impressing me with the fullest belief of your arrogance, your conceit, and your selfish disdain of the feelings of others, were such as to form that groundwork of disapprobation on which succeeding events have built so immoveable a dislike; and I had not known you a month before I felt that you were the last man in the world whom I could ever be prevailed on to marry.’